 With venture capital trusts or VCT investments, companies already listed on the London Stock Exchange pool money from investors to back smaller unlisted companies.
 To qualify, a business must undertake a “qualifying trade”, been commercially viable for less than seven years, have fewer than 250 employees, and less than £15m in gross assets.

 The VCT scheme is particularly attractive for companies as they receive expert support and advice from representatives of the venture capital firm.
-As investing in small and medium-sized enterprises (SMEs) is inherently risky, investors benefit from generous tax breaks.
+As investing in small businesses and medium-sized enterprises (SMEs) is inherently risky, investors benefit from generous tax breaks.

 Enterprise Investment Scheme